-Wound care centers can exist from small free-standing clinics to large hospital based centers.
+Wound care centers can exist from small free-standing clinics to large hospital-based centers.
 However, so far, most wound care centers, have survived on their inpatient and common outpatient referral sources.
 But, with the introduction of new healthcare reforms of which the Affordable Care Act (ACA), popularly known as Obamacare is one which has brought a lot of changes, many wound care practices have seen a downward trend.
 Further, the ICD-10 coding has brought its burden.
-But wait, all is not lost, and Wound Care practices can still make their professionals earn what they deserve.
-Here are 5 simple ways to get the ball rolling on your wound care billing and coding.
+But wait, all is not lost, and Wound Care practice can still make their professionals earn what they deserve.

 1. Understand the Basics of ICD-10 coding and billing:

 Many new wound codes would now have to be identified using anatomic locations, complications, and laterality.
 For example, ulcer coding should now include the depth of the ulcer when inputting the diagnosis code.
 Thus, diagnostic codes are very essential to avoid claim denials.

 Clinical documentation is very essential.
 Staff members who do documentation need to understand that precise and extensive documentation, especially within the new ICD-10 coding system will only help provide a better explanation of the medical necessity for payment, improved data research and better billing leading to better rate setting and thereby more focus on quality indicators.
 The new ICD-10 forms now help wound care claim forms to be more precise and help capture every single complication.